Shippensburg Athletics

 Dell competes in cross country along with indoor and outdoor track and field.
 She is the lone student-athlete at Shippensburg who has earned All-America honors in three different sports over the past calendar year.
 Dell has earned better than a 3.9 cumulative grade-point average and is a Dean’s List student.
 Athletically, during the last calendar year, Dell won two PSAC individual titles and also ran a leg on a national-championship winning relay team at the Division II Indoor Track and Field Championships.

-She is a member of the Honors College and the Fellowship of Christian Athletes.
+She is a member of the honors program and the Fellowship of Christian Athletes.
 In addition, she has played an extensive role within her academic program developing a local chapter of a national teaching association, as well as serving as president of the organization.
 She has served as a volunteer for a local youth athletic group and as a Special Olympics Coach.

 Beegle also competes in cross country along with indoor and outdoor track and field.
 He has earned better than a 3.6 cumulative GPA and has been on the Dean’s List the past two semesters.
 Athletically, during the past calendar year, he has been a three-time PSAC Champion.
 He qualified for the 2008 NCAA Outdoor Track and Field Championships and was voted the 2009 PSAC Indoor Track Championships Co-Athlete of the Meet for helping his team to the conference title.